Leotomas/tmux-claude/README.md

 ## How It Works

-1. **Hook Integration**: Claude Code hooks trigger the plugin when Claude stops or sends notifications.
+1. **Hook Integration**: Claude Code hooks trigger the plugin when Claude stops, sends notifications, or needs tool permission (PreToolUse).

 2. **Pane Detection**: The plugin identifies which tmux pane the Claude instance is running in using the `$TMUX_PANE` environment variable, ensuring the emoji appears on the correct pane even when you're working in a different pane.

 3. **Emoji Prefixes**: The plugin adds emoji prefixes to window names:
    - ✅ when Claude finishes (`Stop` hook)
    - 📢 when Claude sends notifications (`Notification` hook)
+   - ❓ when Claude needs tool permission (`PreToolUse` hook)

 4. **Activity Monitoring**: The plugin monitors pane activity and restores original names when users switch panes or press Enter.